 The fair value of financial assets and liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation transaction.
-Management has assessed that the fair value of cash and short term deposits, trade receivables, and trade payables approximate their carrying amount due to the short term nature of the instruments.
+Management has assessed that the fair value of cash and short term deposits, trade receivables, and trade payables and short term borrowings approximate their carrying amount due to the short term nature of the instruments.